 The state indicator is really a pointer for positioning combined with a valid or invalid drop zone indicator.
 The valid state indicator should resemble an arrow pointer with a hot spot so users can position the cursor in a predictable manner.
-The invalid state indicator, a cannot pointer, appears when users are over an invalid drop zone.
+The invalid state indicator, a cannot pointer (illustrated in Figure 3-3), appears when users are over an invalid drop zone.